AHMEDBEL529/VideoClassificationApp/README.md

 # VideoClassificationApp
-Deployment of video classification model, based on CNN and LSTM using Streamlit
+The ultimate goal of this repository is to make a web app to deploy a video classification model, based on CNN and LSTM using Streamlit.